2100 Bridgeway, Sausalito, CA 94965 Phone: 415-332-3871

 Sat. - Sun.
 10:00 AM - 5:00 PM

-Admission is free but a donation is requested (and well deserved, since they're teaching people to preserve the Bay we all depend upon).
+Admission is free but a donation box is in the lobby (and that donation is well deserved, since they're teaching people to preserve the Bay we all depend upon).
+Another reason to donate: See the story below for how the Bay Model helped save San Francisco Bay from a man-made disaster in the 1950's!

 See the second video below for "Why the Bay Model should have an award in the lobby for saving San Francisco Bay!"